Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Results

-We now discuss the dramatic effect of the non-equilibrium active force on the DH in an active glass.
-Within the DH picture of equilibrium glassy dynamics, it is beleived that $\xi_D$ controls the relaxation dynamics \cite{giulioreview,ediger2000}.
-We have already shown that activity affects DH in a way that is different from equilibrium-like behavior (Fig.~\ref{chi4_temp}c, ~\ref{chi4_temp}d).
-Active-IMCT also suggests that, the memory kernel within MCT has a nontrivial effect of activity via the presence of the second term in Eq. (\ref{sigmaterm}).
-It is easier to demonstrate the nontrivial effects of activity by considering different systems whose parameters are chosen such that the typical relaxation times of the systems remain same.
-In an equilibrium system, DH, as it controls relaxation dynamics, should remain unchanged when $\tau_\alpha$ is same.
+Within the DH picture of equilibrium glassy dynamics, $\xi_D$ is believed to control the relaxation dynamics \cite{giulioreview,ediger2000}.
+We have already shown that the nature of DH in an active glass is different from equilibrium-like behavior (Fig.~\ref{chi4_temp}).
+This nontrivial behavior, within active-IMCT, is governed by the second term in the memory kernel, Eq. (\ref{sigmaterm}).
+We now demonstrate the striking effects of activity by considering different systems whose parameters are such that the typical relaxation times remain the same.
+As DH monotonically relates to $\tau_\alpha$ in an equilibrium system \cite{giulioreview,berthier2011}, the former should be the same when the latter remains unchanged.

 However, the scenario for an active glass, surprisingly, turns out to be drastically different.

-DH essentially refers to the coexistence of dynamic fast and slow moving regions in the same system; a set of adjuscent particles with similar $\tau_\alpha$ relaxes collectively and is known as cooperatively rearranging region (CRR) that gives a measure of DH \cite{patrickroyall2017}.
-Figs.~\ref{sametau_activity}(a) and ~\ref{sametau_activity}(b) show typical estimates of CRRs of the fast moving particles in an equilibrium system and an active system respectively, both having the same $\tau_\alpha=10^3$ (see SM, Sec.
-5 for details).
-Whereas the CRR for the former is disconnected at this particular $\tau_\alpha$, that for the latter becomes system-spanning.
-This qualitative comparison of typical CRRs in the two systems show greater DH in an active system at the same $\tau_\alpha$.
-Now, for a more quantitative analysis, we show $\xi_D$ as a function of $\tau_\alpha$ in Fig. \ref{sametau_activity}(c).
-As is evident, at a given $\tau_\alpha$, a system with higher activity (that is larger $f_0$) has larger $\xi_D$.
-Note the drastic increase of $\xi_D$ for the largest activity case, $f_0 = 2.5$, $\xi_D$ increases by a factor of $\sim 30$ compared to its high temperature value, whereas in passive system, the growth is hardly by a factor of $4-5$ in the comparable window of $\tau_\alpha$.
-Our results are consistent with the large dynamic length scales found in simulations of a driven granular fluid \cite{avila2014}.
+DH essentially refers to the coexistence of dynamic fast and slow-moving regions in the same system.
+A set of adjacent particles with similar $\tau_\alpha$ relaxes collectively and is known as cooperatively rearranging region (CRR) that gives a measure of DH \cite{patrickroyall2017}.
+Figures~\ref{sametau_activity}(a) and \ref{sametau_activity}(b) show typical estimates of CRRs of the fast-moving particles in an equilibrium system and an active system, respectively, both having the same $\tau_\alpha=10^3$ ({see SM, Sec.
+S6 for details}).
+At this particular $\tau_\alpha$, the CRR for the equilibrium system is disconnected whereas that for the active system is system-spanning, showing higher DH in an active system at the same $\tau_\alpha$.
+For more quantitative analysis, we present $\xi_D$ as a function of $\tau_\alpha$ in Fig. \ref{sametau_activity}(c); at a given $\tau_\alpha$, a system with higher activity (that is larger $f_0$) has larger $\xi_D$.
+Note the drastic growth of $\xi_D$ with activity: within a similar window of $\tau_\alpha$, compared to its high-$T$ value, $\xi_D$ in the highest active system grows by a factor of $\sim 30$ whereas that in the passive system grows by a factor of merely $4-5$.